Gravitational waves from pulsars in the context of magnetic ellipticity: Introduction

 It is well known that, besides compact binaries, rapidly rotating neutron stars are promising sources of gravitational waves (GWs) which could be detected in a near future by Advanced LIGO (aLIGO) and Advanced Virgo (AdV), and also by the planned Einstein Telescope (ET).
 These sources generate continuous GWs whether they are not perfectly symmetric around their rotation axis, i.e. if they present some equatorial ellipticity.

 It is worth stressing that the equatorial ellipticity is an extremely relevant parameter since the GW amplitude is directly proportional to it.
-Therefore, whether the ellipticity be extremely small, i.e., $\epsilon\ll 10^{-5}$, the GWs amplitude will be also extremely small, implying that the detection of such continuous GWs generated by pulsars may be unattainable~\citep[see][]{2016arXiv160305975D,2016EPJC} with the current technology.
+Therefore, whether the ellipticity be extremely small, i.e., $\epsilon\ll 10^{-5}$, the GW amplitude will be also extremely small, implying that the detection of such continuous GWs generated by pulsars may be unattainable~\citep[see][]{2016arXiv160305975D,2016EPJC} with the current technology.
 For a matter of comparison, some authors argue that an acceptable upper limit for the ellipticity would be around $\epsilon\sim 10^{-6}$ \citep[see, e.g.,][]{2008PhLB..668....1K}.
 An important mechanism for producing asymmetries is the development of non-axisymmetric instabilities in rapidly rotating neutron stars driven by the gravitational emission reaction or by nuclear matter viscosity~\citep[see, e.g.,][and references therein]{1996ApJ...460..379B}.

-We explore, in the present paper, some consequences of an ellipticity generated by the magnetic dipole of the pulsars.
+We explore, in the present paper, some consequences of an ellipticity generated by the magnetic dipole of the pulsars themselves.
 It is well known that, for strong magnetic fields ($\sim10^{12}-10^{15}$~G), the equilibrium configuration of a neutron star can be distorted due to the magnetic pressure.
-Therefore, both rotation and magnetic filed combined can produce a flattened equilibrium star.
-However, star rotation and strong magnetic field are not sufficient for GW emission, other effects must be associated, such as pulsar precession~\citep[see, e.g.,][]{1979PhRvD..20..351Z}.
+Therefore, both rotation and magnetic field combined can produce a flattened equilibrium star.
+However, star rotation and strong magnetic field may not be sufficient for GW emission, other effects must be associated, such as pulsar precession~\citep[see, e.g.,][]{1979PhRvD..20..351Z}.

-The main goal of the present paper is to extend our previous study into the role of ellipticity of magnetic origin ($\epsilon_{B}$) was considered \citep{2016ApJ}.
+The main goal of the present paper is to extend our previous study where the role of ellipticity of magnetic origin ($\epsilon_{B}$) was considered \citep{2016ApJ}.
 Since in that paper we were also interested in braking indices, which are until now accurately measured for only nine pulsars, we had restricted that study exclusively for those very pulsars.